Travel in Austria

 8. Leopold Museum

 The Leopold Museum is located in Vienna’s Museumsquartier.
-The museum is relatively new compared to the other major museums in Vienna.
-It opened in 2001 and is considered one of the most intriguing and beloved museums among fans of modern Austrian art.
+Compared to the other major museums in Vienna, the museum is relatively new.
+It opened in 2001 and ranks as one of the most intriguing and beloved museums among fans of modern Austrian art.
 The museum’s collection is one of the largest and includes works by artists such as Gustav Klimt, Egon Schiele, Oskar Kokoschka, and Richard Gerstl.

 The exhibits in the museum are actually the private art collection of art lovers Elisabeth and Dr. Rudolf Leopold and include about 5,000 works collected over about 50 years.
 The displayed pictures by artists like Klimt and Schiele interestingly show the gradual transition from the Vienna Secession and Art Nouveau style to Expressionism.